Mainstream media

-In journalism, mainstream media (MSM) is a term and abbreviation used to refer collectively to the various large mass news media that influence many people and both reflect and shape prevailing currents of thought.
+Mainstream media (MSM) is a term used to refer collectively to the various large mass news media that influence many people and both reflect and shape prevailing currents of thought.
 The term is used to contrast with alternative media.

 The term is often used for large news conglomerates, including newspapers and broadcast media, that underwent successive mergers in many countries.
 The concentration of media ownership has raised concerns of a homogenization of viewpoints presented to news consumers.
 Consequently, the term mainstream media has been used in conversation and the blogosphere, sometimes in oppositional, pejorative or dismissive senses, in discussion of the mass media and media bias.